Eating nutritious food is important, but it can be tricky to do without spending a lot of money. Study these 52 tips for eating healthy on a budget!

 How about sliced fruit instead of donuts?
 As a healthy-eating initiative, your company may even foot the bill for nutritious snacks.
 It's definitely easier to eat healthy on a budget when someone else pays for the healthy stuff.

-Make great-tasting shakes and smoothies to go with a BlenderBottle® Classic™ Shaker, and elminate the urge to buy pricey, overly-processed snacks.
+Make great-tasting shakes and smoothies to go with a BlenderBottle® Classic™ Shaker, and eliminate the urge to buy pricey, overly-processed snacks.

 Skip the appetizer, side dish, dessert, and midnight snack.